apache/spark/BREEZE.rst

   ####################################################################################################

-  Detailed usage for command: prepare-backport-packages
+  Detailed usage for command: prepare-provider-packages

-  breeze prepare-backport-packages [FLAGS] [PACKAGE_ID ...]
+  breeze prepare-provider-packages [FLAGS] [PACKAGE_ID ...]

         Prepares backport packages.
 You can provide (after --) optional list of packages to prepare.
         If no packages are specified, readme for all packages are generated.
 You can specify optional